 Overview

 This project is an in-development R package for \(R_t\) estimation using generalized additive models (GAMs).
 Over the last few years, GAMs have been used with some success to estimate epidemic growth rates and nowcast cases (see Ward, 2021 and Mellor, 2023 for an overview of methods).
 GAM-based models enable rapid, adaptable prototyping, testing different model structures and data sources with minimal computational and development cost.
-The R package {mgcv} provides a flexible, fast, and robust interface to fit penalized-spline based models.
-However, the substantial research effort into spline-based approaches has not been unified into a shared R package.
+The R package {mgcv}

 This R package aims to become an opinionated re-implementation of the literature methods, with a focus on enabling hierarchical modeling.
 Development effort is optimized around real-time use-cases, with potential for right-truncation, noisy reporting, and uncertain data-generating processes.
-It is meant to be a simple drop-in tool to be run alongside more computationally intensive implementations like {EpiNow2}.
+It is meant to be a simple drop-in tool to be run alongside more computationally intensive implementations like {EpiNow2}

-At the moment, the package has some simple functionality to fit a adaptive smooth trend to a single epidemic timeseries and produce a short forecast.
+At the moment, the package has some simple functionality to fit an adaptive smooth trend to a single epidemic timeseries and produce a short forecast.
 It has not yet been benchmarked relative to other approaches.

 Installation